 And now grab senior manager three’s legs!
 Let’s throw this senior manager three out and down, down, down onto the hard pavement below.

-And they do so.
-And as the third manager’s screams recede and then abruptly end, the CEO looks at senior manager one and senior manager two and he says:
+And they did so.
+And as the third manager’s screams receded and then abruptly ended, the CEO looked at senior manager one and senior manager two and he said:

 Well.
 The rich get richer.
 And the poor get poorer.

 The Word of the Lord.

 What do we think about that?
 Via the CEO’s behavior, have we just witnessed the actions of God?